ArgoRobots/Sales-Tracker-website/README.md

    - Open phpMyAdmin at `http://localhost/phpmyadmin`
    - Create a new database for the project
    - Import your database schema/SQL file

+## Running Locally

+1. Open XAMPP Control Panel and start Apache and MySQL
+2. Navigate to `http://localhost/sales-tracker-website` in your browser (adjust the folder name if different)
+3. The website should now be running locally

 ## Publishing a new version of Argo Sales Tracker
 1. Create a new folder in `resources/downloads/versions` named whatever the version number is